Email Drafts

 Edit a Saved Draft

-We display the following information for drafts:
+We display the following information for personal Saved Drafts:

 • Name of the draft